 Current filter:

-Setting of Speed Limits 2016 and Amendments which establish procedures whereby road controlling authorities may set enforceable speed limits on roads within their jurisdictions.
-The objective of the speed limits policy is to balance the interests of mobility and safety by ensuring speed limits are safe, appropriate and credible for the level of roadside development and the category of road for which they are set, and that consistency with other roads in the network having similar characteristics is maintained.
+The setting of speed limits is controlled by legislation in the form of the Land Transport Rule: Setting of Speed Limit 2024, which sets our procedures for road controlling authorities to set enforceable speed limits on roads within their jurisdictions.
+The objective of the speed limits legislation is to balance the interests of mobility and safety by ensuring speed limits are safe, appropriate and credible for the level of roadside development and category of road for which they are set, and maintain consistency with other roads in the network having similar characteristics.

-A speed limit must be reviewed when there is a significant change in the nature, scale or intensity of land use adjacent to a road, or in the road itself, its use or environment, and also when the Director of Transport requests a review.
+A speed limit must be reviewed when there is a significant change in the nature, scale or intensity of land use adjacent to a road or in the road itself, its use or environment, and also when the Director of Transport requests a review.

-A speed limit may also be reviewed if Council decides to do so or when it receives a written request to that effect from a person, organization or road user group affected by that speed limit.
+A speed limit may also be reviewed if Council decides to do so or when it receives a written request to that effect from a person, organisation or road user group affected by that speed limit.

 Other types of speed limits include permanent speed limits for roads in designated locations, and temporary speed limits.